hansroland/reflex-dom-inbits/tutorial.md

 It takes a String (not a *Text*!) and an Event with a payload of type *a* and returns a new unmodified Event with the same payload.
 The type *a* must have a *Show* instance.
-When the event occurs, it prints the string and the payload of the event using the *show* function.
+When the event occurs, it creates a trace entry with the string and the payload of the event using the *show* function.

 If the type of your payload is not an instance of *Show* or the string produced by the *show* function is far to long you can use the *traceEventWith* function.
 It has the type: